9 Best Carbon Offset Programs For When You Can’t Reduce Your Own Emissions

-We’ve all been here: ready to hit “Confirm” as we book our flight or check-out from our favorite online marketplace.
+We’ve all been here: ready to hit “Confirm” as we book our flight or check-out from our favorite Amazon alternative.
 Then we notice a little blank box offering to offset our footprint.

 It seems simple enough, a couple of bucks to make up for our emissions (and eco-guilt).

 Why wouldn’t we want to offset our footprint?